 Traumatic events may vary hugely and are specific to the individual.
 Usually the precipitating event is, or is perceived as, life-threatening.
 The point about perception is clear - a replica gun couldn't kill someone but if someone felt they were at risk of being shot this would very likely be a traumatic event to them.

-Other typical examples include serious accidents, natural disasters, violent assaults and rarer events such as terrorist incidents.
-It can also result from sexual assault, following rape or child sexual abuse.
+Other typical examples include serious accidents, natural or man-made disasters, combat, torture, physical and sexual assaults and rarer events such as terrorist incidents.
+It can also result from witnessing the threatened or actual injury or death of others in a sudden, unexpected, or violent manner; and learning about the sudden, unexpected or violent death of a loved one.
 The trauma can be ongoing such as in the cases of domestic violence or recurring sexual abuse.
-People suffering from acute traumatic stress may be injured as a result of the event, or they may be witnesses to the traumatic event.
+People experiencing acute traumatic stress may be injured as a result of the event, or they may be witnesses to the traumatic event.

-There were more than 196,000 people reported as road casualties in the UK in 2012.
+There were over 128,000 people reported as road casualties of all severities in the UK in 2021.
 These individuals are at direct risk of acute stress reactions but many more people will have been involved but uninjured.
 Others may have also been indirectly affected as witnesses and could be at risk of acute stress reactions.

-First responders - eg, police, ambulance personnel, firemen - are by definition more likely to be exposed to traumatic events and are known to be at increased risk of PTSD.
-Within these groups there may be some self selection for inherent resilience but this cannot be assumed to be protective.
+First responders - eg, police, ambulance personnel, firefighters - are by definition more likely to be exposed to traumatic events and are known to be at increased risk of PTSD.
+Within these groups there may be some self-selection for inherent resilience but this cannot be assumed to be protective.
 Military personnel are at risk of exposure to potential precipitating events and this is known to place them at risk of PTSD.

 Acute stress reaction symptoms typically refer to symptoms of intrusion, avoidance and hyperarousal.
 These then lead to impairment of social functioning and daily life.
-Acute traumatic stress is generally limited to the first month after a potentially traumatic event - in people who have these symptoms lasting longer than one month, people should be assessed for PTSD.
-The pattern of symptoms is described in ICD-10:
+Acute traumatic stress is generally limited to the first month after a potentially traumatic event.
+If symptoms last more than one month, a diagnosis such as Adjustment Disorder or PTSD should be considered.
+The pattern of symptoms is described in ICD-11:

 Other typical symptoms of acute stress reactions include: